What is a sanctuary?

-Carnivore Preservation, Inc. dba Carnivore Preservation Trust (CPT) was incorporated in 1981 and we began rescuing wild cats as well.
+Carnivore Preservation, Inc. dba Carnivore Preservation Trust (CPT) was incorporated in 1981 and we began rescuing wild cats as well as breeding keystone species.
 We ceased direct contact with the animals in 2000 and our breeding program in 2002.
 Our focus became rescue and conservation education.
 In 2009, we changed our name to Carolina Tiger Rescue, reflecting our current mission and focus.

 When Carolina Tiger Rescue began, conservation was not widely discussed or practiced.
-Over the years Species Survival (SSP) and Population Management Plans (PMP) were developed for threatened and endangered species by the environmental community to ensure genetic diversity in the captive population.
-Meanwhile we were receiving requests to rescue various wild cats.
-We decided to donate the majority our breeding animals to other larger, better funded institutions actively engaged in the SSP and PMP program.
+Over the years, Species Survival Plans (SSP) and Population Management Plans (PMP) were developed for threatened and endangered species by the environmental community to ensure genetic diversity in the captive population.
+Meanwhile, we were receiving requests to rescue various wild cats.
+We decided to donate the majority of our breeding animals to other larger, better funded institutions actively engaged in the SSP and PMP program.
 Instead, we chose to devote our resources to rescue and conservation education.
-Carolina Tiger Rescue continues to participate in Species Survival Plans by lending or donating our few remaining eligible animals to other facilities that are breeding in accordance with those plans.

 What do your animals eat?